Funder: Arnold Ventures

 III.
 Supporting Dually Eligible Individuals in Facilities Amid COVID-19

 Speakers: Michelle Bentzien-Purrington, Vice President, Managed Long-Term Services and Supports, Molina Healthcare

-M. Bentzien-Purrington will describe how Molina has served its dually eligible members in facilities during the pandemic and key policy considerations to support plans’ efforts moving forward.
+M. Bentzien-Purrington described how Molina has served its dually eligible members in facilities during the pandemic and key policy considerations to support plans’ efforts moving forward.